Characters / Professor Layton vs. Ace Attorney

 - Captain Oblivious: He becomes so preoccupied with what he sees as Layton's interference and the big picture of the story that he doesn't realize that Espella is the prime suspect for being Bezella and has been on trial before.
 It's also implied that he didn't know about Phoenix's presence in Labyrinthia at all either.

 - Corrupt Corporate Executive: Downplayed.
-He really isn't that bad, and his ultimate goal is to save his loved ones... but he did create a living Lotus-Eater Machine for that express purpose.
+His ultimate goal is to save his loved ones... but he did create a living Lotus-Eater Machine for that express purpose and did some pretty questionable things to the experiment volunteers, such as forcing some to live in poverty, and others to live with the time bomb of being a witch.

 - Luke, I Am Your Father: He's Espella's father.

-- Meaningful Name: His real name sounds like "author".
+- Meaningful Name: His real name in English sounds like "author".
+"Literast" is a Japanase reading of the word "literature"

 - Papa Wolf:

-- People who upset Espella found themselves subject to unpleasant happenings in the Story.
+- People who upset Espella, accidentally or not, found themselves subject to unpleasant happenings in the Story.
 Ironically, this had the effect of making people afraid of her, which left her nearly friendless.

 - Loses his shit when he learns that his own daughter is on trial for being the Great Witch.
 This is not what was supposed to happen.